7-DAY DEADLINE ALERT: The Scha - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / June 26, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Telephone and Data Systems, Inc. ("TDS" or "the Company") (NYSE:TDS, Financial) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / July 2, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Icahn Enterprises L.P. ("Icahn Enterprises" or "the Company") (NASDAQ:IEP) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.